American technology companies want the government to make immigration

 people to be competent, you can't train them to be exceptional.

-Exceptional programmers have an aptitude for and interest in
+Exceptional programmers have an aptitude for and

 programming that is not merely the product of training.